TheRealOne78/pybattery/readme.md

 To use this, you need to have linux installed

-Install adb with `(sudo) apt install adb`.
-An internet connection is required.
+Install adb on:
+debian based distros with `sudo apt install adb`. arch based distros with `sudo pacman -S adb`. gentoo with `sudo emerge adb`.
+Internet connection is required for this.

 Install as well python3 to run this py file with `(sudo) apt install python3`.
 Again, an internet connection is required to install python3.